Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AVery soon we shall be casting off for a tour of the English folk clubs in our car.

-Speaker AYou can check out the full itinerary on my website at www.
+Speaker ANever mind, you can check out the full itinerary on my website.

-Speaker Athat's www Tom Lewis.net chat soon hope to see you a sailor Ain't a sailor ain't a sailor anymore Ahoy there.
+Speaker AAt www.thomlewis.net that's www tom lewis.net chat soon hope to see you a sailor Ain't a sailor ain't a sailor anymore Ahoy there, mate.

 Speaker ASo I wrote this song.

-Speaker ANot really a songwriter, but I wrote this song about two years ago and recorded it here on YouTube.
+Speaker ANot really a songwriter, but I wrote this song about two years ago and I recorded it on YouTube.

 Speaker AIt's on the album that just came out.